Lampang: History

+Modern history

+During the late 1800s and early 1900s, the region experienced a growth in teak logging.
+Lampang later became home to Louis Leonowens, who operated teak plantations around Lampang.
+During the Ngiao Rebellion, Lampang was attacked by 200 Shan rebels led by Phaka Mong on 3 August 1902.
+Prior to this, the ruler of Lampang assembled a force of 1,000 and Leonowens had organized defences around the town.
+They were also reinforced by 54 policemen from Chiang Mai led by Danish captain Hans Markvard Jensen.
+The following battle resulted in the defeat of the Shans, however Chao Bunwatwongse, Lampang's ruler, was evacuated to Chiang Mai over fears of another attack but returned to Lampang on August 7.

+In 1894, the Ratsadaphisek Bridge across the Wang river was opened and became the longest bridge in Thailand at the time.
+However, the flow of logs down the Wang caused damage to the bridge until the current version was completed in 1917.
+On 1 April 1916, the first train arrived at Nakhon Lampang Railway Station, which was then the northernmost train station in Thailand.

+World War II

+During World War II, Lampang became an important location for Japanese operations as the main Japanese headquarters in Thailand, as well as the target of Allied bombings.
+In 1942, a squadron of P-40 Tomahawks belonging to the American Flying Tigers were supposed to bomb Lampang, but mistook Lamphun for Lampang and returned back after seeing no troop movements in Lamphun.
+The Allied forces also attempted to bomb the Ratsadaphisek Bridge to disrupt Japanese operations.

 Climate

 Lampang has a relatively dry climate relative to nearby provinces.
 "Winter" starts after the last rains, typically November, and lasts until March.
 Cold air masses from Siberia sometimes lead to nighttime temperatures below 10 C, although that is quite rare.
 Winter is characterized by dry, sunny, and quite pleasant days, and cool and occasionally foggy nights.
 In recent times, the blue winter sky is often marred by the practice of burning the fields after the harvest, as well as the smog generated by Mae Mo coal-fired power plants.

 Summer typically runs from March until June.
 The temperature could soar to 40-43 C in April.
 Late afternoon thunderstorms and hailstorms are frequent.

 Rainy season runs from June until November, and significant rain may occur in May as well.
 Being in a relative rain shadow, Lampang receives less precipitation than neighboring provinces and rarely suffers from the flooding which has plagued Chiang Mai in recent years.